raghav0818/SUTD-CALENDAR-BOT/README.md

 1. Run the Application

+Run the file in VScode(or any IDE)

+OR

-Windows: Double-click run_bot.bat (if created) or run in cmd:
+Windows: run in cmd:

     python sutd_calendar_bot.py

 Mac: Run in terminal: